Skip to main content

 What does post-Illustrator workflow mean?

-Post-Illustrator workflow means RetailNorthstar picks up where Adobe Illustrator leaves off.
-Design teams continue creating in their preferred tools, but once artwork is ready, it flows into RetailNorthstar as a product record — attached to the line plan, linked to commercial data, and visible to merchandising.
+Post-Illustrator workflow means Canvas picks up after Adobe Illustrator.
+Designers keep creating in their preferred tools; once artwork is ready it flows into Canvas as a product record — placed on the board, linked to commercial data, and visible to merchandising.
 No re-entry, no slide decks, no version confusion.

-Can design teams use RetailNorthstar without learning a planning tool?
+Can design teams use Canvas without learning a planning tool?

 Yes.
-Designers interact with visual boards and gallery views — interfaces built for creative review, not financial planning.
+Designers interact with the visual board and gallery view — interfaces built for creative review, not financial planning.
 They see product images, color stories, and collection structure without needing to understand OTB budgets or buy quantities.
 The planning complexity stays with the merchandising team.

 Related Topics